20/20 Panel is a survey site that claims to reward you with money for completing the surveys they provide.

 If you qualify, a recruiter will call you and provide you a schedule of when you can do the study.

 There are several ways they conduct paid studies.
-This can be done either thru online chat or discussion or thru in-person study.
+This can be done either through online chat or discussion or in-person studies.

-The in-person study will be an opportunity limited to residents of Charlotte, Nashville, and Miami.
+The in-person studies will be an opportunity limited to residents of Charlotte, Nashville, and Miami.
 That’s because they have facilities in those cities where they can conduct the in-person study.

 Recommended: Check Out The Top Survey Sites In Your Country